oraibalmegdadi/scidb/README.md

 2- Download the current repository "Scidb"

 3- move the scidb folder to the 52North SOS
+4-Add the required dependencies

-4- This project is managed with Maven3.
+5- This project is managed with Maven3.
 Simply run mvn clean install to create a deployable .WAR file

-4- Upload the War file to te server, the connection to the SciDB should be accomlpished automaticly
+6- Upload the War file to te server, the connection to the SciDB should be accomlpished automaticly

+# Using the webapp without compilation
+1- find the war file under  (scidb\webapp\target)
+2- upload the webapp to the server
+3- Select the SciDB option from the drop down list and enter the configration details to connect to the SciDB array database

  ***NOTE: the ssh, postgresql services and SciDB should be running